Employment Opportunities

 Programming & Supervision (70%):

-- Train I-Connect Peer Educators in best practices in facilitating diversity, equity, and inclusion workshops.
+• Train I-Connect Peer Educators in best practices in facilitating inclusion workshops.

-- Schedule I-Connect Peer Educators for all I-Connect Diversity & Inclusion Experience workshops and manage requests for substitutions.
-This includes availability from 5:30 PM to 8:15 PM throughout the Spring semester.
+• Schedule I-Connect Peer Educators for all I-Connect Diversity & Inclusion Experience workshops and manage requests for substitutions.
+This includes availability from 5:30 PM to 8:15 PM throughout the Fall semester.

 Administrative (30%):